-This mass consumer credit cycle has also undoubtedly contributed overall to global pollution and certainly as well to the growing disparities of wealth between average citizens (creditors) and those in the higher stratas of wealth (capital, owners).
+This mass consumer credit cycle has also undoubtedly contributed overall to global pollution and certainly as well to the growing disparities of wealth between average citizens (creditors) and those in the higher strata of wealth (capital, owners).

-Of course tracking bullion like cash, is also eventually in the cross hairs of cashless promoters as well.
-In Europe the very definition of “cash” is lawfully to include gold, precious stones, precious metals, as well as anonymous prepaid electronic cash cards.
+Of course, tracking bullion like cash is also eventually in the crosshairs of cashless promoters as well.
+In Europe, the very definition of “cash” is lawfully to include gold, precious stones, precious metals, as well as anonymous prepaid electronic cash cards.

-We all want to fight terror, drug dealers, and tax cheaters right?
+We all want to fight terror, drug dealers, and tax cheaters, right?

 The truth of the matter is much deeper than these face value reasons here and there.

-For example on paper, the Indian banking system is one of the most transparently bankrupt in the world.
-Hence pushing Indian citizen's currency back into checking and savings accounts helps to bolster bank reserves so Indian banks can eventually potentially bail-in accounts and write off some of their growing non performing loans.
+For example, on paper, the Indian banking system is one of the most transparently bankrupt in the world.
+Hence pushing Indian citizen's currency back into checking and savings accounts helps to bolster bank reserves so Indian banks can eventually potentially bail-in accounts and write off some of their growing non-performing loans.